 Our forest guide told us that the Python would keep tightening the grip on the prey until it is very sure that it is dead and ready to be his meal.
 He will then swallow the whole animal and the digestion would take a few weeks or maybe a few months.
 Until it needs the food again, it would just lie around lazily in the jungle.
 And does not move much till its stomach is full.
 Wonder if I would have also preferred a lifestyle where I can eat once a month and be done with my food requirements.
 It was an eerie sight to watch, especially with blood that was still coming out, but I am told this is an extremely rare sight to see in a jungle.

 Jackal chasing a herd of Deer

 Deer’s are always found in big groups in jungles.
-Even when you see a couple of them in the forefront, the others are probably hiding behind the trees or rocks.
+Even when you see a couple of them at the forefront, the others are probably hiding behind the trees or rocks.
 It is a sight to see them move in bunches in a jumpy motion across the jungle in unison.
 If you get to see them cross the water bodies, it is a delight.
 No wonder the Sanskrit poets always compared the walk of their heroines with that of deer’s.
 Once I was reminded of Sanskrit poets, I also observed the eyes of the deer that gave the Sanskrit objective ‘Mriganayani’ or meaning the one with eyes like a deer.
 They are beautiful.